opengeospatial/templates/policy/README.md

 NOTE: If there are multiple editors, the names of the editors are listed in the sequence `fullname`, `fullname_2`, `fullname_3`,...

-## Compiling a Draft Policy with Metanorma
+## Compiling a Draft Policy with a docker-containerized Metanorma instance

 To convert the draft Policy from asciidoc format to HTML and PDF formats, we use the metanorma software to **compile** the document.